riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-08-07-Escape-Artists.markdown

 ![The Net movie poster](/images/Netposter1995.jpg)

-Worry about the human driving the agents, not some scenario vaguely mis-remembered from a science-fiction film that dates back to last century.
+Worry about the humans driving the agents, not some scenario vaguely mis-remembered from a science-fiction film that dates back to last century.

 ***